Preston gets a taste of northern Spain as Basque-themed restaurant is opened by the 'Banksy of the food world'

 Basque-style bar-restaurant Pintxos (pronounced Pinchos) will open its doors to the public this Friday.

 It is the dream of city entrepreneur Anthony Smith, the man behind the exclusive, charity, secret supper club Six Seats, and founder and former owner of £12m a year electrical engineering and testing firm Lantei.

 Anthony, who has always been a keen chef and originally trained in catering at Runshaw College, is aiming to bring the informal, classy, yet affordable atmosphere and food of the Basque country with its tapas-style dishes served at the bar, to Preston' s Flag Market.

-Pintxos translates as skewer, and the bite-sized pieces of food art, are typically served in northern Spain pinned to a piece of bread with a wooden skewer to eat while standing and socialising.
+Pintxos translates as skewer and the small snacks are typically served in northern Spain pinned to a piece of bread with a wooden skewer.

 Dishes include grilled fig and goats cheese, manchego cheese and serrano hams, stuffed mushrooms with brandy, garlic prawns all freshly made and served with Spanish beers and Basque wines such as the light, sparkling Txakoli and Cava wines from Raventós Codorníu, the oldest wine-grower in Spain.

 Anthony, 46, said the idea was to create the typically informal ambience of a San Sebastian pintxos bar downstairs, along with a restaurant El Burro, upstairs, to create inventive, high quality food at reasonable prices.

 Inside it has the dark wood and tiles of one of the cozy bars of San Sebastian, with paintings by a Spanish artist and the high, wall tables designed for standing against to enjoy a drink and snack.